ec-europa/europa-component-library/docs/03-javascript.md

 label: JavaScript
 ---

 Europa Component Library (ECL) provides a maximally un-opinionated set of components' behaviors.
-In rare occasions some components, such as the datepicker, might use external libraries which integrate typical behaviors, in general components are jQuery-free and they provide consistent APIs.
+In rare occasions, some components such as the date picker might use external libraries which integrate typical behaviors.
+Components are jQuery-free and provide consistent APIs.

 ## How to use

 First, you need to include the JavaScript file of `ECL.js` provided in the [latest release package](https://github.com/ec-europa/europa-component-library/releases).
-This file contains a JavaScript module called `ECL` which is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) built by [`ecl-bulider` utility](https://www.npmjs.com/package/@ec-europa/ecl-builder).
+This file contains a JavaScript module called `ECL` which is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) built by the [`ecl-builder` utility](https://www.npmjs.com/package/@ec-europa/ecl-builder).

 This means that when you include the `ECL` library in your pages, you will have a namespaced global called `ECL` which contains the components' factory functions.